Race the Sun (film): Plot

-In Saturday detention, the six start talking once the teacher leaves.
-The blame eventually landing on Daniel for their situation, and Braz instantly attacks Daniel calling him a Haole given what happened and how Daniel acted throughout.
+In Saturday detention, the six start talking once the supervising teacher leaves.
+The blame eventually landing on Daniel for their situation, and Braz instantly attacks Daniel calling him a haole given what happened and how Daniel acted throughout.
 Daniel tells Braz he is just as local as the rest of them, to which Braz proposes retaliating violently against the Sutcliffe team.
 Daniel simply shows him a sketch for a solar car, as an alternative means of fighting back against what happened.
 Once released from detention, the six students visit Sandra's home and show her the sketch as their proposal for the science project.
 The six are determined to do it despite the race only being two months away, regardless of whether or not they receive credit for it since they want to get back at Sutcliffe.
 Braz being the mechanic, Daniel being the designer and handler of fiber glass, Marco offering himself as the lead driver, Gilbert's computer knowledge is also employed while Luana is left to eventually think of a position with the team.
 Oni then introduces Uni Kakamura, a math prodigy who is just as shy and soft-spoken as Gilbert as an addition to the team, and Daniel says he could bring someone else in.
 Sandra eventually relents and agrees.

 That night, Daniel talks to Cindy Johnson, his willful and rebellious stepsister and after a slight argument between them and Daniel's father, Cindy agrees to join them.
 The team then starts to work on the car, yet Daniel's design proves to be too hard for them to manifest.
-Sandra talks to Frank to ask for his help, but refuses by pointing out that the students are Lolos with no drive or higher aspirations beyond being low income, minimum wage workers.
+Sandra talks to Frank to ask for his help, but refuses by pointing out that the students are lolos with no drive or higher aspirations beyond being low income, minimum wage workers.
 Gilbert, however, refuses to give up on the project and refuses to get out of the skeleton of the car even after falling under his weight.
 Frank tells Sandra that he would handle the situation, and simply tells him to stay in the car all the time he wants after she leaves.

 The next morning Daniel wakes up to see a cockroach walking through his dresser and has an epiphany for a more ergonomic design.
 Getting the team back together, they work and manage to build Daniel's second design in time for the race and name it "Cockroach".
 At a teacher's meeting not far from the race, Sandra states that if the Kona Pali team wins the inter-island race and goes to Australia they will need a male chaperone.
 Frank is given the chance and signs the paper after some goading by Sandra.